Reading time

 At no point should the customer feel like they’re buying “from abroad.”
 The goal is to make the entire shopping experience feel like it’s coming from a trustworthy, local German retailer.

-Sustainability & vegan materials
+Sustainable & vegan materials

 According to the Eurobarometer survey, 68% of German consumers are willing to pay more for products that are easy to repair, recycle, or made in an environmentally friendly way.